Bogota, Colombia – The Capital of Colombia in More Ways Than One

 It is an easy city to get to and it is not expensive to visit.
 So, the cost to marry a mail order bride is not high at all in Bogota.
-It is also a city with a great night life, unique cultural attractions, world class restaurants, and hotels in every price range.
+It is also a city with great nightlife, unique cultural attractions, world-class restaurants, and hotels in every price range.

 They’re also extremely macho in their approach to life, but get so carried away in the effort to be THE Alpha male in any group that they just come off as arrogant asshats instead.
 A Colombian guy will have no problem with making insane promises to a woman, but they rarely, if ever, deliver on them.